Why Do I Hear Voices In My Head? How To Receive Mental Health Support

 Newer exploratory research and theories suggest that the inability to hear your thoughts or picture images and sensations in your mind may be referred to as aphantasia.
 Although there are limited studies on this concept and why it occurs, a significant community of individuals see "nothing" in their minds but live through instinct and working memory instead of visual, auditory, or tactile ideas.

-Are auditory hallucinations always negative?
+Are inner thoughts always negative?

 Hurlburt found in his studies that inner talk may not always be negative.